 Link to full article: Sage Journals

-Article name: When One Door Closes, Another Opens: Community Colleges as Gateways to Higher Education for Refugee Students
+Article Title: When One Door Closes, Another Opens: Community Colleges as Gateways to Higher Education for Refugee Students

 Link to full article (additional access required for full text): Research Gate publications

 Summary: This article from National Review discusses the debate between federal and state jurisdiction that is now present in the immigration discourse.
 U.S Immigration Customs and Enforcement (ICE) consistently involves itself in cities that claim to be refugees for undocumented immigrants.
 The drastic shift from the liberal Obama administration with more lax immigration policies to the more conservative Trump Administration has created a divide within the nation.
 Most notably, California, with its Senate Bill 54, attempted to make the entire state a sanctuary for undocumented immigrants, which drew hostility from both federal and local conservative factions like ICE and parents whose children were killed by illegal aliens.